sharife/goldenthread-v2/site/content/about/people/_index.md

       credit: Actor and Choreographer
       image: /img/archive/2018/02/Tateosian-Lisa-300x300.jpg
       name: Lisa Tateosian
-    - bio: <strong>Grisel (GG) Torres</strong> is from the Bay Area by way of migrant parents from Guanajuato, México.
-She studied Technical Theatre, Light Design, and Props Design at San Francisco State University.
-She also loves to paint and create movement-based performance art, and sees the two art forms as a vantage point for learning about self-healing.
-Grisel is the Production Manager and a Resident Artist for Golden Thread Productions, and is also the Venue Manager for the Joe Goode Annex in the Mission.
-She often designs lights for PUSH Dance Company and Queer Punk performance artist Keith Hennessy.
-She is extremely grateful to have a hand in making some of the Bay Area&#8217;s best radical art.
-      credit: Stage Manager and Props Designer
-      image: /img/archive/2018/02/Torres-Grisel-300x300.jpg
-      name: Grisel (GG) Torres
     - bio: "<strong>MIKIKO UESUGI (Resident Artist / Scenic Designer)
         </strong>designed <em>Our Enemies: Lively Scenes of Love and
         Combat</em>, <em>444 Days</em>, <em>Language Room</em>, <em>Night Over